 LIGHTING THE EAST SPAN

-The new East Span will feature a cutting-edge lighting system that was designed and fabricated specifically for the Bay Bridge.
-High-performance LED lights will spread a bright, uniform glow across the roadway.
+The new East Span features a cutting-edge lighting system that was designed and fabricated specifically for the Bay Bridge.
+High-performance LED lights spread a bright, uniform glow across the roadway.
 The fixtures are positioned to project light in the direction of travel, much like headlights on a car, thereby protecting motorists from glare.
 While the quality and distribution of light on the road will create a safer driving experience for motorists, the longevity of the lighting system will also increase safety of maintenance workers.